 In \cite{FDF:12cube.en}, two special parameter sets of perfect $2$-colorings of $H(n,2)$ were considered; in one case, perfect colorings were constructed, in the other case, the nonexistence was proved.
-In \cite{KroVor:CorIm}, among other results, the non-feasibility of an infinite series of parameters of $2$-colorings in $H(n,2)$ was proved.
+In \cite{KroVor:2020}, the infeasibility of an infinite series of parameters of $2$-colorings in $H(n,2)$ was proved.
 In this paper, we consider generalizations of the constructions from \cite{FDF:PerfCol} to the non-binary case $q>2$ and some new constructons for non-prime $q$.
 The well-known connection of perfect colorings and orthogonal arrays plays an important role in our study and, in particular, allows us to construct new orthogonal arrays.
 The perfect $2$-colorings are equivalent to a special case of completely regular codes, namely, to the completely regular codes of covering radius $1$.
 In a recent survey \cite{BRZ:CR} on completely regular codes, Borges, Rif\`a, and Zinoviev mentioned perfect $2$-colorings saying that very little is known for $q>2$.
 Since there are more questions than answers in this area, our current work can be considered as a step forward from ``very little'' to ``little''.